Horror on the Orient Express: Reception

+Wayne Ligon reviewed Horror on the Orient Express in White Wolf #30 (Feb., 1992), rating it a 5 out of 5 and stated that "What can one say about 200 pages of top-quality adventure?
+I could go on and on and still never scratch the surface.
+There is something for everyone here, though, and the Investigators can be powerful vets and babies in the woods.
+It will take you several months of dedicated play if the Keeper decides to pull out the stops, and even then you may not be through with it.
+You may never be finished."

 In the September 1992 edition of Dragon (Issue #185), Rick Swan was impressed, calling this campaign "a start-to-finish knockout, a dazzling and intoxicating Call of Cthulhu campaign with the scope and richness of an epic novel.
 Thanks to the strong narrative and skillful pacing, the suspense never lags and the surprises never stop coming, a remarkable achievement for an adventure spanning more than 200 pages."
-The only negative note Swan made was about the game box, which he called "a flimsy single-piece affair virtually guaranteed to disintegrate."
-But he gave everything else the thumbs-up.
+The only negative note Swan made was about the game box, which he called "a flimsy single-piece affair virtually guaranteed to disintegrate," but he gave everything else the thumbs-up.
 "The components themselves are superb [...]
 The books are well-organized and loaded with troubleshooting tips, making the complex adventure relatively easy to run [...]
 The story carries the players along on a series of cascading shocks, each more jaw-dropping than the one before."
 He concluded with a strong recommendation, saying, "Many RPG products aspire to greatness, but few actually achieve it.
 Horror on the Orient Express qualifies as a work of art.
 The provocative cast of characters, colorful settings, and heart-stopping encounters add up to a gaming experience that few players will soon forget.
 I envy anyone who’s about to get started.
 I wish I could do it again."